Students in F-1 Status

 Form I-20 Certificate of Eligibility

 During the international admissions process, we collect all documents necessary to issue your Form I-20 (Certificate of Eligibility).
 Once you are admitted and we have received your financial documentation and a copy of your passport identification page, International Programs & Initiatives will generate the I-20.
-That process can take up to 7-10 business days days once all documentation has been received.
-Holidays, incomplete or incorrect documents can delay this process.
+The documents will be forwarded for shipping.
+That process can take up to 7-10 business days once all documentation has been received.
+Holidays, incomplete and/or incorrect documents can delay this process.

 PLEASE NOTE: We cannot scan and e-mail your I-20 to you, as this has been identified as a potential security risk by the U.S. government.